 Occasionally more time or money is required to solve a particular challenge, but this system ensures the right decision is made for the long term, instead of simply applying a short-term bandage.
 EOS encourages us to lay the right brick on the foundation, go the extra mile, and do the things others are not willing to do.

 This architecture has allowed 52TEN to become a complete package as a real estate firm and investment sponsor, avoiding the problems and shortcomings that often hinder others.

 Protection, Predictability, Peace of Mind

-Our vision was to create a recession-resistant investment strategy so we and our investors would never have to worry about market volatility again.
+Our vision is to create a recession-resistant investment strategy so we and our investors never have to worry about market volatility again.

-Today at 52TEN, Nate and I manage a low-leverage investment fund which targets underperforming mobile home parks, designed to deliver stable cash flow, substantial appreciation, and protection from the chaos of market cycles.
+Today at 52TEN, we manage a low-leverage mobile home park investment fund which targets underperforming mobile home parks designed to deliver stable cash flow, substantial appreciation, and protection from the chaos of market cycles.

 It is the solution to that gigantic problem investors faced in 2008 and other recessions, and we couldn’t be more thrilled about how it has come to life.
 With the right real estate, the right core values, and the right business architecture, our private investor clients have the inside track to a better way of investing for market cycles and the best experience they’ve ever had.

 This content is the perspective of the author and is not intended to be relied upon as a forecast, recommendation or investment advice, and is not an offer or solicitation to buy any securities or to adopt any investment strategy.
 The information and opinions contained in this content are derived from experience, historic data, and other sources deemed to be reliable, are as of the date of this content, and may change as subsequent conditions vary.